RMerl/asuswrt-merlin/README-merlin.txt

    - Entware easy setup script (alternative to Optware - the two are mutually exclusive)

 Disk sharing:
-   - Optionally use shorter share names (folder name only)
+   - Enable/disable the use of shorter share names
    - Disk spindown after user-configurable inactivity timeout
    - NFS sharing (through webui)

 Networking:
    - Act as a Master Browser
    - Act as a WINS server
-   - WakeOnLan web interface (with user-entered preset targets)
    - SSHD
    - Allows tweaking TCP/UDP connection tracking timeouts
    - CIFS client support (for mounting remote SMB share on the router)